Armen-Jean-Andreasian/Input-Armor/README.md

-# Input Armor
+# Input Armor Python package

-## About

 ---
+## About:

-### InputArmor is designed to help you protect your Python applications from malicious input.
+InputArmor is designed to help you protect your Python applications from malicious input.

-#### It provides protection from SQL-injections, DOM-manipulation (HTML injections), CMD injections, and almost all types of injections, and potential security vulnerabilities, raising `AssertionError` when invalid input is detected.
+It provides protection against  security vulnerabilities, `SQL-injections`, `DOM-manipulation (HTML injections)`, and almost all types of injections due to its broad checkup data.

+The package operates in a specific way.
+It doesn't return `True` or `False`.
+- If the test passes: `None` will be returned.
+- If the test fails:  `AssertionError` will be raised with a reason in the error body.

+The package tests only the data of `str` type.
+And yes, the user input that gotta be tested is called `rabbit`. 😉

+---
+## Functionality:

 ### InputArmor provides three checkup methods: